UniversalAptronym/Locus-Server/Instructions/CasaOS_Setup.md

 # __CasaOS Setup__

 If typing into the Terminal window was intimidating, don't worry!
 We only have one more line to enter.
 Type the following line into Terminal and press Enter.
-A lot of text will start scrolling as CasaOS installs.
+A lot of text will start scrolling.
 Wait for this to finish.

 Note: Terminal windows often do not accept `ctrl+v` commands to paste content.
 If you want to paste the following command, you may have to right-click (on some systems this automatically pastes text) or right-click and select paste.

 `curl -fsSL https://get.casaos.io | sudo bash`

+This commands installs [CasaOS](https://casaos.io/) from an online repository.
+CasaOS is an operating system which sits on top of your Raspberry Pi OS.
+It lets you operate your Pi through a graphics-based desktop like your usual computers, rather than through Terminal, and lets us easily make use of the labor of many hard-working open-source programmers to download and run the programs we need.